-Students will learn about how Arthur Miller used allegory to explore ideas about conflict, social justice and the human condition.
+- Students will learn about how Arthur Miller used allegory to explore ideas about conflict, social justice and the human condition.

-Assessment
+Assessment:

-Autumn 1: Non-fiction -Viewpoint writing using effective rhetorical devices to persuade the reader/audience.
+Big Write: Non-fiction writing - Writing a text using effective rhetorical devices to persuade the reader/audience.

-Autumn 2: The Crucible -Analysing the language and structure used to explore characters' relationships and roles in the play.
+Big Write: The Crucible -Analysing the language and structure used to explore characters' relationships and